rlabrecque/Steamworks.NET/README.md

 * If you run the Unity Editor on Windows - copy `steam_api.dll` from the Steamworks SDK into the root of your Unity Project.

+If you wish to use the functions from `sdkencryptedappticket.dll` then you will need to manually place the dll/so/dylib in the following location:
+* Windows: Next to steam_api.dll
+* OSX: ???
+* Linux: Next to CSteamworks.so

+`sdkencryptedappticket.dll` can be found in the Steamworks SDK under `sdk\public\steam\lib`

 Check out these example projects to get started:
 * [Steamworks.NET Example](https://github.com/rlabrecque/Steamworks.NET-Example)
 * [Steamworks.NET Test](https://github.com/rlabrecque/Steamworks.NET-Test)